pivotal/docs-tap/tas-migration/buildpacks/dotnet-core.hbs.md

 ## <a id="nuget-config"></a> Provide a NuGet configuration

-The following table compares how you provide a NuGet configuration in Tanzu Application Service and Tanzu Application Platform.
+The following table compares how you provide a NuGet configuration for Tanzu Application Service and Tanzu Application Platform.

 | Feature                                         | Tanzu Application Service | Tanzu Application Platform                                           |